Aielite29/Genie-Gsoc/README.md

    - Finally, multiple GBT models (including **LightGBM (LGBM), XGBoost (XGB), and CatBoost**) were trained on the extracted features.
    - An **ensemble** of these GBT models was used to obtain the final classification predictions.
 ![Editor _ Mermaid Chart-2025-04-01-181147](https://github.com/user-attachments/assets/cc4d7e38-7696-4746-b67f-00fe0a6b2399)

 ---

----

-Below is an updated GitHub README section for "Method 2: Advanced Physics-Informed Graph Contrastive Learning," now reflecting the enhancements introduced in the model architecture, training procedure, and feature engineering.
-This section explains the key components and training flow.

----